planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-08-04-Whats-New-In-Bootstrap-5-The-Toolbox-Ep-02.md

 ---
 layout: post
 title: "What's new in Bootstrap 5.1?
 The Toolbox - Episode 02"
 summary: "In this episode...Bootstrap has released a new version of it's popular front end Framework.
-Version 5.1 offers lots of new features and a move towards CSS Grid.
+V ersion 5.1 offers lots of new features and a move towards CSS Grid.
 In this episode, we'll discuss the changes and what they mean to someone who wants to update."
-video: djiiIhLZtOs?t=97
+video: 5adzOyrfJwE
 hero: /images/toolbox/bootstrap52-tbep02.jpg
 thumb: /images/toolbox/bootstrap52-tbep02_tn.jpg
 category: toolbox